axjasf/NeverEatAlone/docs/features/2-service-layer/OVERVIEW.md

 ## Status
 - Created on: Feb-23, 2025
-- Last updated: Feb-23, 2025
+- Last updated: Feb-24, 2025
-- Last activity: 🔄 In Design Documentation Phase
+- Last activity: ✅ Base Service Implementation Complete

 ## Overview
 The Service Layer Implementation represents a critical architectural milestone in our application's evolution.
 As outlined in [CR-44](crs/CR-2024.02-44.md), this layer addresses the need for coordinating complex business operations that span multiple domain models and repositories.